saltstack/salt/doc/topics/installation/debian.rst

 Test
 ====

 To test salt we must first sign the key of the minion to the master.
 To see the pending keys type in the following command:

 .. code-block:: bash

         sudo salt-key -L

-From here you will should see a key name underneath the Unaccepted Keys portion.
+From here you will should see a key name underneath the Unaccepted Keys portion .
 To sign the minion key to the master type in the follwoing command:

 .. code-block:: baash